-Have you been injured within the last three years?
+Have you been injured in an accident within the last three years?

-Our solicitors use the no win no fee scheme and compensation is paid in full with no deductions.
-If you would like information at NO COST with no further obligation on wrist injury compensation claim settlements from a specialist personal injury solicitor just use the helpline or complete and send the contact form.
+Our wrist injury solicitors use the no win no fee scheme and compensation is paid in full with no deductions.
+If you would like information at no cost with no further obligation on wrist injury compensation claim settlements from a specialist personal injury solicitor just use the helpline or complete and send the contact form.

 This problem, which may be associated with nerve damage or nerve compression, is usually caused by a slip or trip when trying to break a fall using the hands or as a result of a car accident due to direct trauma and includes sprains, dislocations and broken bones (fractures).
 In addition damage can be caused by repetitive use resulting in inflammation of the tendons (tendonitis).
 Carpal tunnel syndrome, which is a nerve compression problem, may also occur from repetitive motion.
 Falls present a particular problem as often both arms are affected causing serious difficulties during the healing process often requiring a considerable amount of care and assistance particularly for elderly victims.
 In these cases wrist injury compensation claim settlements can be substantial when the care element is added into the overall amount of the award.

 - Scaphoid fractures are a common type of wrist fracture.
 It is a fracture of one of the eight small wrist bones (scaphoid) on the thumb side of the wrist.
 Tenderness is felt below the thumb.
 Untreated scaphoid fractures often lead to arthritis of the wrist.
 Treatment consists of a cast or surgery.
 The fractured bone may take 3 to 4 months to heal.